 A street dog shivered as she spoke.
-It ran to the lower markets and hid itself between two carriage stalls and cried out in the night.
+It fled into the dim streets and cried out in the night.

 Naked and skeletal, Adrian Redwyn could barely stand.
 His breaths were ragged, and he winced with the passing of each one.
 He hugged a makeshift crutch, some rotten board he found in the Abandoned District.
 It smelled of wet earth and rot and his fingers slid into it like clay.
 The robe from the clinic was discarded somewhere in the darkness.
 The priest had insisted upon his nakedness, and Adrian was too weak to argue.
 He had let the robe fall from his body and stepped into the circle of torches that the priest had prepared.

 Firelight danced across the ground beneath Adrian’s feet.
 The floor was dry earth, packed so hard it looked polished.
 The room beyond was derelict and cavernous.
 Shadows played in the darkness.
 Angular shapes heaped atop one another and collapsed in great piles at the far edges.
 They caught in the light, broken and strange, as unknown to Adrian as the room they occupied.
 It could have been an old stable.
 It smelled of horses, of old wet hay and Adrian strained to think of entering the room, but the memory was distant and then it was gone entirely.
 The world was like that now, hazy and dreamlike.
 Empty.